Agente SUGE avec une voyageuse

 In practice, how do they intervene?

 If passengers feel unsafe or threatened, they should immediately contact SNCF Railway Security agents.
-Our teams have received criminal and regulatory training, as well as guidance on how to take care of victims of gender-based or sexual assaults.
+Their teams have received criminal and regulatory training, as well as guidance on how to take care of victims of gender-based or sexual assaults.
 This is the ‘PRECO’ method, which stands in French for ‘Protéger’ that is protecting, ‘Rassurer’ that is reassuring, ‘Ecouter’ that is listening, ‘Collationner’ that is gathering information from the victim, ‘Orienter’ that is helping the victim file a complaint where possible.
 Protecting the victim is the priority.
 This guidance rounds out their training, equipping them to interact with perpetrators, victims and possibly nearby users.
 It is specifically adapted to the working environment of the Railway Security agents who are often involved in complex situations.

 Increasing number of arrests